cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-ADS-MISEO3-EN.md

 The features are as follows:
-* Multi-mission, modular and scalable solution
+* Multi-directing, modular and scalable solution
-* Application core for future missions (management of shooting requests)
+* Application kernel for future missions (management of shooting requests)
-* Submission of programming, production and delivery orders
+* Deposit of programming, production and delivery orders
-* Order planning
+* Orders planning
 * Development and visualization of work plans
 * Consultation of the product catalog

 # Project implementation

 The project objectives are as follows:
-* Development of some MISEO3 sub-components
+* Development of some sub-compliers MISEO3
-* Implementation of testing resources,
+* Implementation of test resources,
-* Carrying out continuous integration tests,
+* Realization of continuous integration tests,
-* Writing the functional test plan,
+* Drafting of the functional test plan,
-* Verification of requirements coverage by tests,
+* Verification of the coverage of the tests by the tests,
-* Data management (DB, catalog),
+* Data management (BDD, catalog),
-* Provision of validation test reports,
+* Supply of validation test reports,
 * Customer support (integration team).

 The processes for carrying out the project are: